Secular coming-of-age ceremony: Prometheus Camp

-In Finland non-religious lower high school students planned a camp for a secular rite of passage as an alternative to the Christian confirmation, and the first Prometheus-leiri ('Prometheus Camp') was held in 1989 by the Finnish Philosophy and Life Stance teachers' coalition.
+In Finland, non-religious lower high school students planned a camp for a secular rite of passage as an alternative to the Christian confirmation.
+The first Prometheus-leiri ('Prometheus Camp') was held in 1989 by the Finnish Philosophy and Life Stance teachers' coalition.
 The following year Prometheus-leirin tuki ry ('Prometheus Camp Association') was founded for organising the week-long summer camps.
 The ideology of the association is based on a Humanist world view, but it is politically and religiously non-aligned.
 One of the main principles of the activity is tolerance towards other peoples' life stances.

 The camp is primarily aimed at youngsters who do not belong to any religious denomination, but approximately 20% of yearly Prometheus Camp participants are members of some religious community, usually the Evangelical Lutheran Church of Finland, and also participate in a Christian confirmation.
 The usual age of participants in a Prometheus Camp is 14–15 years, but there are also "senior camps" for older youngsters.
 In recent years the yearly number of participants has been around 1000, which is approximately 1.5% of the age group.